Zimquadery/Linear-Regression-Sketch/README.md

 # Linear Regression Sketch

 This project is a simple interactive sketch that demonstrates linear regression using the p5.js library.
 Users can add points by clicking on the canvas, and the sketch will dynamically calculate and display the best-fit line using linear regression.
+[Click here for demo](https://zimquadery.github.io/Linear-Regression-Sketch/)

 ## Features
 - **Interactive Canvas**: Click to add points.